k2view-academy/K2View-Academy/articles/39_fabric_catalog/12_discovery_monitor.md

 The monitor is split into the following areas:

-* The **General Info** area allows to select the Data Platform in order to retrieve the monitoring details.
+* The **General Info** area allows to select the Data Platform in order to retrieve details of the monitoring.
-  * The monitor shows the last execution for the given data platform, either in progress or completed.
+  * The monitor shows the last execution for the given Data Platform, either throughout its progress or when completed.

 * The **Execution Time** area shows the job's start time and its duration.
 If the job has been completed, the end time is displayed as well.
 * The **Error / Warnings** area displays the error (in case of a job failure) or the number of warnings received during the job execution.